neu-cs2100/fa25-hw9-mst-handout/README.md

 For the final test of your code, set `NUM_STATIONS` in `StationMap` to -1.
 Record the output sentence in `Summary.md`.

 You may want to modify the value of the constant `PAUSE_BETWEEN_EDGE_HIGHLIGHTING_MS` in `main.py` to make the updates faster or slower.

+## Milestone 3: Display the Minimum Spanning Tree for the T (Boston's public transportation)

+For this milestone, you will need to find the places in the codebase to properly display a minimum spanning tree for Boston's public transportation (the T).
+- Just as the data for BART is in `data/BART.csv`, the data for the T is in `T.csv`.
+It was scraped from [wikipedia.org](https://en.wikipedia.org/wiki/List_of_MBTA_subway_stations).
+- In order to make the display show the correct range of coordinates, you will need to change `MAX_LATITUDE`, `MIN_LATITUDE`, `MAX_LONGITUDE`, and `MIN_LONGITUDE` in `map_graphics.py`.

 ## Optional Milestones